-Australian modular data centre manufacturer Datapod is gearing up for international expansion after signing a partner supply deal with Eaton.
+Australian modular data center manufacturer Datapod is gearing up for international expansion after signing a partner supply deal with Eaton.

-The deal will see Datapod implementing Eaton power quality management equipment into its data centres.
+The deal will see Datapod implementing Eaton power quality management equipment into its data centers.
 In the future these will be augmented by Eaton power distribution and security products.

 Datapod has already secured its first United States-based customer – Washington-based utility company WSSC.
 The company has a growing customer base in both the Asia-Pacific and European regions.

-The annual global modular data centre market is forecast by Companies and Markets to be worth US$40.4 billion by 2018 and growing at a rate of 37.4% each year.
+The annual global modular data center market is forecast by Companies and Markets to be worth US$40.4 billion by 2018 and growing at a rate of 37.4% each year.

-Scott Car, Datapod managing director, says the company has been providing advanced data centres facilities to a range of Australian clients in the industries such as defence, education, infrastructure, communications and resources.
+Scott Car, Datapod managing director, says the company has been providing advanced data centers facilities to a range of Australian clients in the industries such as defence, education, infrastructure, communications and resources.

-Carr says modular data centres requires purchase orders with 30 or 40 different component suppliers to be raised.
+Carr says modular data centers requires purchase orders with 30 or 40 different component suppliers to be raised.